FAQs and Common Plumbing Terminology

 What is an elbow?

-A fitting with two ends that can change the direction of the water from one tube to another.
+A plumbing fitting with two ends that can change the direction of the water from one tube to another is called an elbow.
 The change in direction is most commonly 90° but can be 45° or 60° as well.

 What is a tee?